paulachristen/infectech_manuscript/README.md

    - Section-specific figures are faceted by income group and exported as publication-quality graphics.

 4. **Support Functions**
-   - All reusable components (e.g., group label formatting, palette assignment) are housed in `functions.R`.
+   - All reusable components (e.g., group label formatting, palette assignment) are in `functions.R`.

 ## 🛠 Requirements